garysassano/serverless-otlp-forwarder/README.md

 > [!NOTE]
 > AWS has recently announced [Cloudwatch Application Signals for Lambda](https://aws.amazon.com/about-aws/whats-new/2024/11/aws-lambda-application-performance-monitoring-cloudwatch-signals/) and a new set of OpenTelemetry layers for Python and Node.js, which are not using the sidecar approach, and provide better cold start and warm start performances compared to the ADOT/OTEL layer.
 The UDP based X-Ray localhost endpoint for Lambda now accepts OTLP (over UDP) data, and this allows much lower latency for the telemetry data to be sent to the collector.
-The Lambda OTLP Forwarder _now supports sending telemetry data to the Cloudwatch Application Signals OLTP endpoint_, so you can use it as your Observability platform as an alternative to the other vendors in this space.
-See the Application Signals section for more details.
+The Lambda OTLP Forwarder _now supports sending telemetry data to the Cloudwatch Application Signals OTLP endpoint_, so you can use it as your Observability platform as an alternative to the other vendors in this space.
+>
+> **Experimental Feature**: The Lambda OTLP Forwarder also includes an experimental processor specifically for AWS Application Signals spans.
+This processor is provided mainly for demonstration purposes and should not be enabled simultaneously with the OTLP stdout processor to avoid potential conflicts.
+See the Configuration section for details on how to select the appropriate processor for your use case.

 ## Supported Languages